Last update : August the 22nd.

 Free travels within France are allowed again, everywhere, without any certificate.

 All bars and restaurants are allowed to open.
 No more than 10 people per table, and at least one meter between tables.
-In Paris and its suburbs, only outdoor tables are allowed, at least in the beginning.
-This is the last area where the situation is not satisfactory.

-Museums are open again.
+Museums are open.

-Movie theaters and theaters should reopen after June the 22nd.
+Movie theaters and theaters are open.

 The usual restrictions still apply : stay one meter away from other people.
 If you can't, wear a mask.